-Refined coconut oil (incl.
-LUC, ELCD)
+Refined palm oil (incl.
+LUC; incl. peat emissions, ELCD)

 The data set covers all relevant process steps / technologies over the supply chain of the represented cradle to gate inventory with a good overall data quality.
 It represents an production average based on the year 2011.
 The inventory is mainly based on latest literature data and is completed, where necessary, by expert judgement.